 في المشمش (fil-mišmiš)

-Never; used to express skepticism about something happening (lit. in the apricot season)
+Never; when pigs fly.
+Used to express skepticism about something happening (lit. in the apricot season)

 اشمعنى (išma3na)